 - 7.1 The duties and responsibilities assigned to an employee are closely related to the classification of the position currently occupied by the employee.
 If there is a significant increase in the work value of the position, the classification may be reviewed. - 7.2 A position is reclassified in recognition of a significant change in the work value of the position, not as a reward to which an incumbent is entitled after a given period in a particular grade. - 7.3 An employee may submit an application for reclassification to their supervisor.
-It is the employee's responsibility to ensure that the application addresses the criteria of this Policy in relation to classification of positions. - 7.4 An employee may only submit an application for reclassification once in every 12 month period, unless extraordinary conditions have impacted on their position and significantly changed its work value. - 7.5 The supervisor reviews the application to ensure that the employee's description of their duties is an accurate representation of what is required of the position.
-The supervisor must complete this review within 14 days of receipt of the application. - 7.6 If the supervisor endorses the application, the supervisor refers the application to the Chief of Staff.
-The Chief of Staff assesses the budgetary implications of a potential reclassification and provides a report to the Vice-Chancellor. - 7.7 The Vice-Chancellor reviews the application and assesses it against the criteria of this Policy and decides whether to approve or reject the application and advises the applicant within 14 days of receipt of the application. - 7.8 If an employee's position is reclassified through this process, the reclassification takes effect from the date of the Vice-Chancellor's decision. - 7.9 An applicant may lodge an appeal in accordance with the Appeals Policy for a review of a decision on the grounds that the process of this Policy was not observed.
+It is the employee's responsibility to ensure that the application addresses the criteria of this Policy in relation to classification of positions. - 7.4 An employee may only submit an application for reclassification once in every 12-month period, unless extraordinary conditions have impacted on their position and significantly changed its work value. - 7.5 The supervisor reviews the application to ensure that the employee's description of their duties is an accurate representation of what is required of the position.
+The supervisor must complete this review within 14 days of receipt of the application. - 7.6 If the supervisor endorses the application, the supervisor refers the application to the Vice-Chancellor. - 7.7 The Vice-Chancellor reviews the application and assesses it against the criteria of this Policy and the budgetary implications, decides whether to approve or reject the application and advises the applicant within 14 days of receipt of the application. - 7.8 If an employee's position is reclassified through this process, the reclassification takes effect from the date of the Vice-Chancellor's decision. - 7.9 An applicant may lodge an appeal in accordance with the Appeals Policy for a review of a decision on the grounds that the process of this Policy was not observed.
 If the employee's position is reclassified following an Appeal, the reclassification is back-dated to the date of the Vice-Chancellor's initial decision on the application, or three months from the date of the initial application, whichever is the earlier.